KennethTrecy/eslint-config-whitelistyle/README.md

 An ESLint configuration which allows the developer to set rules by relaxing or *whitelist* them, hence the package name.

+This extension assumes that other developers use `eslint:all` extension.
+Yet, this shared configuration package does not limit others if they would use `eslint:recommended` instead.

 ## Origin
 Some parts of the repository was based from [`filled_package_json`] branch of [Web Template].